saracherif123/Healthcare-Dashboard/README.md

 # Healthcare-Power-BI-Project

 ## TASK
-Analyze a survey on data professionals for breaking into a data role.
+Analyze Healthcare data to get insights on wait lists and their specialities.

 ## Tool
 Power BI